thenadz/developer-info/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 You worked hard developing your plugins & themes for the WP.org community.
-Don't you think you should be able to display your hard work on your blog?
+Don't you think you should be able to show off your hard work?

 == Description ==

 You worked hard developing your plugins & themes for the WP.org community.
-Don't you think you should be able to display your hard work on your blog?
+Don't you think you should be able to show off your hard work?
 I did, so I threw together this plugin which will poll the WP.org plugin & theme APIs and dynamically display all of your hard work.
 Unlike some similar plugins, there is no page scraping happening here (eww!).